 The key issues

-At this point in the process, business decisions have likely already been established.
-The driver’s management team and the race team will have agreed upon the term of the agreement, the driver’s salary, bonus structure, who keeps any trophies the driver wins, the fringe benefits, et al. Where the lawyers get involved, despite crossing the T’s and dotting the I’s, is in negotiating the priority of sponsorship and licensing rights, and defining the rights, duties, and obligations which make up the ground rules that each party will be required to abide by, and in the event of a catastrophe, the terms for terminating the driver agreement.
+Business decisions have likely already been established at this point in the process.
+The driver’s management team and the race team will have agreed upon the term of the agreement, the driver’s salary, bonus structure, who keeps any trophies the driver wins, the fringe benefits, et al. Where the lawyers get involved, despite crossing the T’s and dotting the I’s, is in negotiating the priority of sponsorship and licensing rights and defining the rights, duties, and obligations which make up the ground rules that each party will be required to abide by, and in the event of a catastrophe, the terms for terminating the driver agreement.

 In any given driver contract, it would not be uncommon for the driver to have particular agreements with personal sponsors or investment groups.
-These agreements often make demands on the driver’s time, perhaps conflicting with races, or with a team or team-sponsored corporate events.
+These agreements often make demands on the driver’s time, perhaps conflicting with races or with a team or team-sponsored corporate events.
 Frequently personal sponsorship agreements will provide licenses permitting the sponsor’s use of the driver’s likeness, image, voice, and more.
 Likely competing with the team or team sponsors use of such licenses.
-Even more detrimental to the negotiating process, is if a driver has a personal sponsor that is a direct competitor with a team sponsor.
+Even more detrimental to the negotiating process is if a driver has a personal sponsor that is a direct competitor with a team sponsor.
 When these conflicts occur, with the exception of the top-tier drivers, the usual hierarchy is that of 1.
 Team and team sponsor, and 2.
 Driver and driver sponsor.
-Depending on the circumstances and amount of financial commitments from the team sponsor, the driver may be required to amend or even terminate long-standing personal sponsorship agreements, breaking relationships and costing the driver money.
+Depending on the circumstances and amount of financial commitments from the team sponsor, the driver may be required to amend or terminate long-standing personal sponsorship agreements, breaking relationships and costing the driver money.